Ayush-Poddar-2003/TUTORIALS/JAVA/17_Package.md

     import package.name.*;   //for whole package

 User Defined
-To create a package, use the package keyword:
+To create a package, make a directory then in new file use the package keyword:

     package mypack;
     class MyPackageClass {